huyducnguyen1198/CS3750/README.md

 **Notes**:
 - Ensure you handle URL encoding, especially if the `userTypeName` contains characters that aren't URL-friendly.
 Most tools, including Postman, handle this automatically.
-- This documentation is a guideline.
-Remember to replace placeholders like `# Instructions go here` with actual implementation steps and adapt as needed for your specific project setup.